-One of the founding principles of SFH was to promote and support the practice of Child Spacing.
-Spacing of births of three to five years allows each child to develop and grow best, and gives mothers the chance…
+One of the founding principles of SFH was to promote and support the practice of Child Spacing through Family planning; spacing births for three to five years to allow children to develop and grow while allowing mothers to recover between pregnancies.

 One of the founding principles of SFH was to promote and support the practice of Child Spacing.
 Spacing of births of three to five years allows each child to develop and grow best, and gives mothers the chance to recover their health and strength between pregnancies, for the benefit and well-being of the whole family.
 SFH does this through education and empowerment of couples through the provision of information, services, and products for both modern and natural birth spacing methods.
 The Family Planning Division of SFH works to achieve the following goals: 1) increase knowledge of modern child spacing methods among couples of reproductive age, 2) increase positive attitudes and understanding of the importance of child spacing products, 3) to achieve a national reduction in maternal mortality, 4) to improve inter-spousal communication among couples, 5) to increase the number of women using modern methods, and 6) to improve the capacity of health care providers to offer correct child spacing information and services.

 SFH just concluded implementation of the Improved Reproductive Health in Nigeria Project (IRHIN), funded by USAID, a six-year project, from 2005 – 2011.
 This project contributes to the Millennium Development Goal (MDG Goal #5) of reducing maternal mortality rates in Nigeria and to contribute to national awareness of population management issues and child spacing, while the overall purpose is to improve the understanding of, access to, and correct use of contraceptives to reduce unintended or mis-timed pregnancies.